Webpage visitor notifications

 The lead investigators on this case have recently been “interrogating” certain people who they believe may be withholding information that is critical to their case.

-The Saanich Police, RCMP and other agencies are desperately trying to figure out who Lindsay went to see when she was visiting her father in mid December 2007.
-It’s always been known that Lindsay met up with her old high school friend Mitch Hawthorn one evening, but as to who she went to see the 2nd night she went out remains a mystery.
-And just why is this so important anyway?
-Seemingly the police are out to prove that Lindsay met up with Erickson Delalcazar while she was in Calgary.
+The Saanich Police, RCMP and other agencies are desperately trying to figure out who Lindsay went to see when she was visiting her father in mid-December 2007.
+We know that Lindsay met up with her old high school friend Mitch Hawthorn, and on dateline the Saanich Police stated that Lindsay had also met up with her old friend Erickson Delalcazar.
+Why has the Saanich Police never produced any evidence to prove that Lindsay met up with Erickson?
+Just because Lindsay was targeted because of something she may have seen does not mean it is connected to Calgary.

 Let’s not forget that the Delalcazars were waking up Victoria women out of their beds after the drug bust.